How Long Does Crawl Space Encapsulation Last? Component Lifespan and Maintenance

 The Dehumidifier: Requires Real Maintenance

 The dehumidifier is the component that will most likely require replacement during the system's life.
 Commercial-grade units (Santa Fe, Aprilaire, AlorAir) last 8-12 years with proper maintenance.
 Residential-grade units repurposed for crawl space use typically fail within 3-5 years.
+Sizing matters as much as build grade: ENERGY STAR's dehumidifier guidance covers capacity selection and efficiency, and an undersized unit that runs almost continuously wears out years before a correctly matched one.

 Monthly maintenance you can do yourself: